louisbirla/alam/content/Symbolism.md

 The Yin-Yang symbol can be related to Alamism, but is not the central one.

-Flowers are a strong symbol for the Alam concept in Alamism since they appear in the [[Heart]] observation.
+Flowers are a strong symbol for the Alam concept in Alamism since they appear in the [Heart Observation](Aphorisms/Heart%20Aphorisms.md#Heart%20Observation).
 Bees are also symbolize this for the same reason.

-Fish can be a symbol of balance for their appearance in [this observation](Mind.md#^balance).
+Fish can be a symbol of balance for their appearance in [this observation](Aphorisms/Mind%20Aphorisms.md#^balance).